Form and Function: Natural Building Design

 A Natural Building Design Course

-• Accommodations: Camping and bunkroom beds are available and included in the workshop price.
-We have a few private rooms available for an extra cost.
+- Accommodations: Camping is included in the workshop price.
+We have a private rooms available for $40 per night and a shared bunkroom available for $10 per night.

 Workshop Syllabus